mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/4C/03_fluid_solid_interaction/README.md

 ```

 Therein, `SHAPEDERIVATIVES: true` includes the linearization of fluid residuals with respect to the mesh deformation into the FSI Jacobian matrix [Mayr2015a].
-The choice of `LINEARBLOCKSOLVER: "LinalgSolver"` instructs the monolithic solution scheme to solver the linear system through 4C's centralized linear solver interface, `LinalgSolver`, and refers to a linear solver with ID `2` (to be defined later) for the concrete parametrization of the linear solver.
+The choice of `LINEARBLOCKSOLVER: "LinalgSolver"` instructs the monolithic solution scheme to solve the linear system through 4C's centralized linear solver interface, `LinalgSolver`, and refers to a linear solver with ID `2` (to be defined later) for the concrete parametrization of the linear solver.
 The remaining parameters specify the tolerances for the convergence test of the nonlinear solver, that tests convergence of solid displacements, fluid velocities and pressures, as well as interface quantities separately and each in 2- and inf-norm (see Appendix A.1 of [Mayr2020a] for details).

 ### Defining the constitutive behavior of each field